Harder, Better, Slower, Stronger: Two boutique studios offer the yin and yang of high-intensity Pilates-machine conditioning.

 Considering fitness in Aspen, there’s always room for more and more.
 So when two boutique studios specializing in full-body, high-intensity, low-impact, 45-minute, Pilates-inspired workouts opened at the turn of 2019, locals embraced both enthusiastically.

-“What we do in Aspen, it’s not a workout; it’s a daily habit—we live fitness here in the mountains,” says personal trainer, physical therapist and Pilates instructor Jen Metcalf, who launched Ritual Aspen (601 E. Hyman Ave.) in February.
+“What we do in Aspen, it’s not a workout; it’s a daily habit—we live fitness here in the mountains,” says personal trainer, physical therapist and Pilates instructor Jen Metcalf, who launched Higher Terrain (601 E. Hyman Ave.) in February.
 Her frills-free, basement space is licensed to offer the celebrity-favorite Lagree Method using a patented spring-loaded, souped-up machine called the Megaformer, allowing individuals to perform slow, controlled movements for an intense, low-impact workout.

 “We’re all athletes here; we want something that’s gonna challenge us, but not break us down,” Metcalf explains.
 Hence why her clients at FLEX Pilates Aspen (where she’s been teaching since 2016) seeking a more intense workout flock to Ritual.
 (A separate fitness studio at Ritual offers infrared heated classes, such as hot Pilates and heated stretch, as well as nonheated conditioning classes.)